v-pun215/eClient/README.md

 ## Known Bugs -
 When launching Minecraft 1.20, Minecraft loads in with 'Failed to Quick Play'.
 Trying to fix this issue.

-Not able to login to Mojang accounts anymore (Mojang disabled the API)
+Not able to login to Mojang accounts anymore (Mojang disabled the API).

 Forge can't install and run properly.
 ## Features